 *Looking for volunteers Monday – Friday from 8-11:15am and 2:15 pm – 5:45 pm; Weekends from 8:00 am – 11:15 am, 11:00 am – 2:30 pm, and 2:15 pm – 5:45 pm; and weekends and weekdays from 8:00 pm – 12:00 am.*

 - Shelter Chef: Volunteer Chefs work together to cook and serve dinner once a week to shelter clients and families in the DAIS Kitchen and Shelter, in addition to dishes and clean-up after dinner.

 - Support Group Advocate: Advocates provide support, community referrals, referrals to other DAIS services, and safety tips through facilitation of the support groups.

-*Looking for Support Group Advocates available Wednesday or Thursday nights 6:00-8:00pm or every 4th Sunday of the month from 1-2:30pm.
-Looking for Relief Support Group advocates to fill in on an as-needed basis*
+*Looking for Support Group Advocates available Wednesdays 6:00-8:00pm, Thursdays (time during day TBD) or every 4th Sunday of the month from 12:30 – 2:30pm.
+Also looking for Relief Support Group advocates to fill in on an as-needed basis*